Ayurvedic Nutrition

 • Water retention: Oedema, puffiness

-• Metabolic inflammation: Associated with excess weight and sluggish metabolism
+• Metabolic inflammation: Often paired with excess weight and a sluggish metabolism

 Top Anti-Inflammatory Foods in Ayurveda